James Cameron takes 3-D film venture to China

 The director's move follows a string of other high-profile Hollywood announcements in China.

-The next "Iron Man" film will be co-produced in China under a joint agreement between Walt Disney Co, Marvel Studios and DMG Entertainment.
+The next "Iron Man" film will be co-produced in China under a joint agreement between Walt Disney Co (DIS.N), Marvel Studios and DMG Entertainment.

-"Shrek" and "Kung Fu Panda" creator DreamWorks Animation SKG Inc plans to open a 20 billion yuan ($3.14 billion) theme park in Shanghai by 2016 with Chinese partners.
+"Shrek" and "Kung Fu Panda" creator DreamWorks Animation SKG Inc DWA.O plans to open a 20 billion yuan theme park in Shanghai by 2016 with Chinese partners.

 U.S. film producers were excited about a deal hammered out during Vice President Xi Jinping's February visit to the United States that paved the way for the import of 14 premium format films, such as IMAX or 3-D.